The sinh-Gordon model beyond the self dual point and the freezing transition in disordered systems: Sinh-Gordon theory with a background charge

-\eeq This transition is induced by the generation of a background charge for $b>1$.
+\eeq Furthermore, as we explained, we identify the above dimensions \eqref{dimcases} as the effective scaling dimension of $\cosh ( \s2 b \phi )$.
+This transition is induced by the generation of a background charge for $b>1$.
 We conjecture that the sinh-Gordon model, which is well defined for $0<b<1$ with $\Q=0$, is actually ill-defined for $b>1$ without background charge but well-defined with the background charge $\Q = b + 1/b -2$ as in eq.\eqref{Qfinal}.